How to dispute a decision about your treatment and care needs

 You or your representative can give information to the dispute assessor.

-This should be in writing and sent to icare's Scheme Integration and Resolution team.
+This should be in writing and sent to icare's Customer Resolution Team.

 It’s important to provide any relevant information as soon as possible to ensure the dispute assessor reviews it, as it may impact how they assess the dispute.